-A.2.6 I-15; 400 South, SLC and 2600 South, Woods Cross Traffic Study in Woods Cross.
+In 2018, UDOT completed a traffic study that analyzed I-15 between 400 South in Salt Lake City and 2600 South in Woods Cross.
+This study determined that the northbound direction of I-15 currently experiences delay in the PM peak period between Warm Springs Road in North Salt Lake and 2600 South in Woods Cross.
 This segment of I-15 congestion is due to the heavy ramp volumes entering I-15 from the Beck Street on-ramp.
 This is further exacerbated by the major system-to-system merge of Interstate 215 (I-215) traffic near the on-ramp.
 This study determined that the southbound direction of I-15 currently experiences delays during the AM peak hour at the south end of the study corridor for this study between 1000 North in North Salt Lake and Interstate 80 (I-80) in Salt Lake City.
 This is due to closely spaced interchanges of 1000 North, 600 North, I-80 off-ramps, and 400 South.
 Congestion due to heavy on-ramp volumes from 600 North and the traffic positioning in the outside lanes to exit at I-80 and 400 South causes slowdowns on I-15.
 This portion of I-15 is a major corridor for commuting traffic.
 Various analyses were performed to determine appropriate improvements that would alleviate traffic congestion for the short and middle terms in both northbound and southbound directions.
-Improvements that were analyzed include widening, C-D ramps, additional lanes on ramps, ramp metering, and more.
+Improvements that were analyzed include widening, C-D ramps, additional lanes on-ramps, ramp metering, and more.
 Based on this analysis, three alternatives were recommended: